RajenDharmendra/PowerBI/#30DQuery/challenges.md

 - Entity: DimEmployee
 - Instructions:

-Dynamically select all the columns that do not contain the text 'Key'.
+Dynamically select all the columns that do not contain the text `Key`.

 ## Day 8